auditize/auditize/doc/docs/logs.md

 - `ref` is the unique identifier of the entity
 - `name` is the name of the entity

-`entity_path` is required and must contain at least one element, the `ref` and `name` fields are mandatory for each element of the list.
+`entity_path` is required and must include at least one element, the `ref` and `name` fields are mandatory for each element of the list.

-With each log containing the full path to the entity, Auditize is able to build a tree structure of your entities and display it in the log interface.
-This will allow you to filter logs by entity and navigate through the tree to see logs related to a specific entity.
-While it is not relevant in this example, Auditize is also able to update its internal tree structure at log expiration and when entities are renamed or moved.
-The original path of the log is left untouched.
+By including the full path to each entity, Auditize can construct a tree structure of your entities and display it within the log interface.
+This allows you to filter logs by entity and navigate through the tree to view logs associated with a specific entity.
+Although this feature may not be relevant to the previous example, Auditize is also capable of updating its internal tree structure when logs expire or when entities are renamed or moved.
+The original log path remains unchanged.

 ## Attachments

 Auditize supports file attachements to logs.
-When you want to upload one or more files to a log, you must first create the log and then attach the file to the log through the `POST /api/repos/{repo_id}/logs/{log_id}/attachments` endpoint.
-Beside the file content itself, you can provide:
+To upload one or more files to a log, you must first create the log and then attach the file(s) using the `POST /api/repos/{repo_id}/logs/{log_id}/attachments` endpoint.
+In addition to the file content itself, you can specify the following:

 - `type`: The type of the attachment.
-It must respect the `[a-z0-9-]+` format, this field is required
+This field is required and must follow the `[a-z0-9-]+` format.
-- `name`: The name of the attachment.
-It defaults to the uploaded file name if not provided
+- `name`: The name of the attachment. f not provided, it defaults to the uploaded file's name.
 - `mime_type`: The MIME type of the attachment.
-It defaults to the MIME type of the uploaded file if not provided
+If not provided, it defaults to the MIME type of the uploaded file.